-Trump didn't pivot during the campaign -- why would he now?
+Read his lips: Trump won't change as president

 David A. Andelman is editor emeritus of World Policy Journal and member of the board of contributors of USA Today.
 The opinions in this article belong to the author

-By David A. Andelman (CNN)There's still a small, increasingly fading hope in the United States -- and indeed much of the world observing our "transition process" -- that Donald Trump will suddenly transform through some magical wizardry into a more or less conventional president of the type we've seen in the 44 previous holders of that office.
+(CNN)There's still a small, increasingly fading hope in the United States -- and indeed much of the world observing our "transition process" -- that Donald Trump will suddenly transform through some magical wizardry into a more or less conventional president of the type we've seen in the 44 previous holders of that office.

 But if you believe that's going to happen, you haven't been listening to his every utterance for the past 18 months.